GOPALDATLA7/Verilog/operators/Readme.md

 # Operators
-Note: output will be 1-True, 0-False, x-Unknown
-# Logical Operators
+# #Logical Operators
 AND - && , OR - || , NOT - !

 For AND(&&)

 If both the inputs are high the output is also high(TRUE), if one of the input is unknown then the output is also unknown, if one of the input is low so it fails.
+Note: output will be 1-True, 0-False, x-Unknown

 For OR(||)